[Part 2] How to set up URL redirection with GCP's global external HTTP(S) load balancer

 summary

-Traditional global HTTP(S) load balancers are easy to set up redirects, but global HTTP(S) load balancers are coded, which can be confusing.
+Traditional global HTTP(S) load balancers make it easy to set up redirects, but global HTTP(S) load balancers are coded, so I think it can be a bit tricky